Pedro de Negro

-Pedro de Negro or Pedro Negro (died 1551) was a Spanish soldier who fought for Henry VIII of England and Edward VI of England in France and Scotland.
+Sir Pedro de Negro or Sir Pedro Negro (died 1551) was a Spanish soldier who fought for Henry VIII of England and Edward VI of England in France and Scotland.

 Career and knighthood

 Pedro de Negro commanded calvalrymen armed with muskets during the war between England and Scotland now known as the Rough Wooing.
 The war began in 1544, sparked by plans for Mary, Queen of Scots to marry Edward VI.
 Some of the leather horse armour used by the English cavalry was made by an Italian specialist Niccolo da Modena.
 Both sides made use of foreign military expertise.
+By April 1547, Pedro de Negro received a pension and annuity from the English exchequer of £100 yearly.

-According to William Patten, Pedro Negro was knighted by the Duke of Somerset following the battle of Pinkie and the capture of Leith on 28 September 1547 at Roxburgh Castle.
+According to William Patten, Pedro de Negro was knighted by the Duke of Somerset following the battle of Pinkie and the capture of Leith on 28 September 1547 at Roxburgh Castle.
 Two other Spanish captains were knighted, Christpher Diaz and Alonso de Ville.
 Another source lists Pedro Negro and Alonso de Villeseige among knights made by the Earl of Warwick at Berwick-upon-Tweed.
 On New Year's Day, Edward VI gave him a half mark (6s-8d) as a reward.
 English sources sometimes name him as "Petro Negro" or "Peter Negroo".
+The Scottish author John Lesley, writing in Latin, called him "Petrus Niger" and linked him with another Spanish captain Julián Romero.